Aldin-Dreamer/Arch-Hypr-Vault/README.md

 </div>
 You will be prompted to enter a password for unlocking the encryption.
 This will be your fallback passphrase if the TPM2 auto-unlock fails.

 >❗**IMPORTANT:** Make sure to use a sufficiently secure password.
 Even though the keyslot will be wiped later, SSD wear-leveling can cause it to persist after removal for an indefinite amount of time.
-Also make sure to physically write this down or save it somewhere secure, if you lose this passphrase and TPM2 auto-unlock fails — you will be locked out of your system forever.
+Also make sure to physically write this down or save it somewhere secure, if you lose this passphrase and TPM2 auto-unlock fails — you will be locked out of your system forever with no way to recover it.

 Now to create the filesystem for root partition, first open the LUKS volume to access the root partition.
 Run the command and enter the password:
 <div align="left">